i404788/keras-mobile/README.md

 Feel free to improve these models, and create an PR.
 Changes are welcome as long is it's not a great cost on complexity or params count.

 ### Notes:
+#### Inference
+You can use [keras-to-tensorflow](https://github.com/amir-abdi/keras_to_tensorflow) and `model.save("model.h5")` to accelerate and compress the model for inference.

+#### Tensorflow Backend
+In some modules tensorflow is used to fill in gaps from the keras abstracted backend.
+So it is preferred to use the tensorflow backend, PRs to resolve these limitations are welcome.

+#### Block interface
 Blocks are defined as `def(config) -> ( def(tensor) -> tensor )`, unlike layers these can be reused without sharing weights.

 For example: